SPSquonK/.SPSquonK/README.md

 I am a FlyFF private server developer in limbo that put most of his energy into refactoring the code and the architecture.

-**I am not here to earn money** by selling systems or from exploits.
+**I am not here to earn money** by selling systems or from exploits (I don't have time for that, and my employer would refuse).
 Here is the kind of stupid questions I'm asking myself: https://github.com/SPSquonK/useleSS/issues/2.

 Some of my works include :
 - My [Server Starter 🇬🇧](https://github.com/SPSquonK/ServerStarter)
 - [I fused every server side executable for SFlyFF](https://www.xn--s-sfa.fr/wp-content/uploads/2020/05/DBWorldServer02.png)
-- I've posted some snippets on my [gist page 🇬🇧](https://gist.github.com/SPSquonK/).
+- I post some snippets on my [gist page 🇬🇧](https://gist.github.com/SPSquonK/).
-- I wrote a french [devblog 🇫🇷](https://www.sà.fr) about my adventures (warning: because my writing skills are bad, you need a MSc both in FlyFF and C++ to understand something)
+- I write a french [devblog 🇫🇷](https://www.sà.fr) about my adventures (warning: because my writing skills are bad, you need a MSc both in FlyFF and C++ to understand something)

 My three projects are/were:
 - SFlyFF 1, 2014: A two weeks project when I knew nothing about C++.